64kramsystem/personal_notes/topics/linux_tools.md

 ## tar

+WATCH OUT!!
+When compressing as sudo files owned by other users, use `--no-recursion`, otherwise on extraction, intermediate dirs may be [owned by root](https://superuser.com/q/1175794).

 ```sh
 tar -C /tmp xvz                                        # Extract to a different directory
 tar --exclude='parsec-benchmark/.git' parsec-benchmark # Exclude (glob pattern); if `/` is not prefixed, matches at any level